The Affordable Care Act for California (ACA)

 Affordability of Health Care in California

-California residents with low-income qualify for help with their health care costs.
+Health insurance is mandatory for everyone in California and you might be subject to a penalty if you don’t have it.
+However, low-income California residents qualify for help with their health care costs.
 Depending on your income and eligibility, you may qualify for lower premiums.
-In addition to premiums, you may also be eligible for cost-sharing reductions including coinsurance, copayments, deductibles and out-of-pocket maximums.
+In addition to premiums, you may also be eligible for cost-sharing reductions, including coinsurance, copayments, deductibles and out-of-pocket maximums.

 To get these savings, you should enroll through Covered California.
-Keep in mind that those who qualify for cost-sharing reductions must enroll in Enhanced Silver Plans.
+Remember that those who qualify for cost-sharing reductions must enroll in Enhanced Silver Plans.
 These plans automatically enable you to pay lower coinsurance, copayments, deductibles and out-of-pocket costs.

 To qualify for financial assistance, you must: